-The ACM program offers one of just four postsecondary auto body programs in Texas certified by the National Automotive Technicians Education Foundation.
-In addition, the ACM program is ASE-compliant (Automotive Service Excellence) and the staff is certified by ASE - an important fact considering 69 percent of all shops are ASE-certified.
-Students also have the opportunity to gain the knowledge that can later help them become I-CAR certified (Inter-Industry Conference on Auto Collision Repair), one of the major organizations in the industry.
+TSTC's ACM program offers one of just four postsecondary auto body programs in Texas certified by the National Auto¬motive Technicians Education Foundation.
+In addition, the ACM program is ASE-compliant (Automotive Service Excellence) and the staff is certified by ASE - quite a plus considering more than half of all shops are ASE-certified.

+And students also have the opportunity to earn certification through I-CAR (Inter-Industry Conference on Auto Collision Repair), one of several important industry organizations you'll have the opportunity to join that can help you launch a successful career.